-Income from the Fund represents moneys recoverable from the Fund for all expenditure properly incurred and authorised under the DI Act.
+Income from the DI Fund represents moneys recoverable from the DI Fund for all expenditure properly incurred and authorised under the DI Act.

-Income from the Fund is recognised in the period in which the relevant expenditure is charged to the income and expenditure statement.
+Income from the DI Fund is recognised in the period in which the relevant expenditure is charged to the statement of comprehensive income.

-Grant received in respect of expenses incurred and authorised under the DI Act are recognised as a deduction against the expense.
+Previously, government grants received in respect of expenses incurred and authorised under the DI Act were recognised as a deduction against the expense.
+With effect from 1 April 2010, the Company recognises government grants received as income (Note 16).